prashantcraju/sparsity-representations/README.md

-# Sparsity effect on geometry of represenations and its connection to behavior
+# Sparsity effect on geometry of representations and its connection to behavior
 Working directory for ongoing project